h2oai/wave/website/widgets/content/navigation.md

 ## With path

-Use a `path` attribute to navigate to internal or external hyperlink.
+Use a `path` attribute to navigate to internal or external link.
+See [links docs](/docs/widgets/form/link/) for more details.

-- Internal hyperlinks have paths that begin with a `/` and point to URLs within the Wave UI
-- All other kinds of paths are treated as external hyperlinks (e.g. <https://h2o.ai/>)

 ```py
 q.page['nav'] = ui.nav_card(